camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Removing a Multi-Instance Marker

 If the target activity is not a multi-instance activity, it is sufficient to have an instruction for the inner activity.
-During migration, any multi-instance variables are removed.
+During migration, the multi-instance variables `nrOfInstances`, `nrOfActiveInstances` and `nrOfCompletedInstances` are removed.
 The number of inner activity instances is preserved.
 That means, if there are two out of five active instances before migration, then there are going to be two instances of the target activity after migration.
+In addition, their `loopCounter` and collection element variables are kept.

 # Operational Semantics